 He had never experienced true turbulence.
-That is what he realized as his ship fought to leave the atmosphere.
+He first realized it as his ship fought to leave the atmosphere of that forsaken planet.

 “This is insane!”